arichornlover/YouTubeTweak-Downloads/README.md

 ### Disclaimer 2: if uYouPlusLegacy/uYouPlusExtra crashes then show me the crash log of the app and I'll see if i can fix it.

 ### Updated Repository
-- Recently Updated this on October 6th 2022!
+- Recently Updated this on October 7th 2022!
-- fixed and updated uYouPlusExtra with the latest version of YouTube!
+- fixed and updated all downloads for uYouPlus/uYouPlusExtra with the latest version of YouTube!
-- and did resolve more grammer mistakes
+- added emojis to the Jailbroken & Non-Jailbroken Tab to indicate which is safe or which is not safe.